Travel Inspiration

 When is summer in France?
 The summer season in France corresponds to June, July, and August, even if summer in France officially starts on 21 June.

-Best Places to Visit in France in Summer
+Where to Go in France in Summer

-Our list of France summer ideas includes:
+This list of 9 France summer destinations includes:

-- Where to Go in France in June /Best Places to Visit in France in June
+• Where to Go in France in June /Best Places to Visit in France in June

-- Where to Go in France in July /Best Places to Visit in France in July
+• Where to Go in France in July /Best Places to Visit in France in July

-- Where to Go in France in August /Best Places to Visit in France in August
+• Where to Go in France in August /Best Places to Visit in France in August

 1. Provence’s Lavender Fields

 Provence in summer is HOT and busy, but it is the right time to visit if you want to see the lavender fields.
-Nicknamed “the blue gold,” the lavender fields are among the top places to visit in Provence.
+Nicknamed “the blue gold,” the lavender fields are among the best places to visit in Provence.

 This is one of the best places to visit in France in June and July — when the lavender fields are in full bloom.
-There are four main areas to see lavender in Provence; check out our quick guide to Provence’s lavender fields, with everything you need to know for a total Provencal experience.
+There are four main areas to see lavender in Provence; check out my quick guide to Provence’s lavender fields, with everything you need to know for a total Provencal experience.

 2. The Alabaster Coast, Normandy